ilizanazeraj/Lane-Detection/README.md

 Lane Detection with OpenCV and Python

 ## About
 This project aims to detect lines on real-world images using Python and OpenCV.
-After performing edge detection and Hough Line Detection we aim to display each edge of the line with a red line.
+After performing edge detection and Hough Line Detection it displays each edge of the line with a red line.

 ## Prerequisites
 1. Python